petrus-dev/reboot/app/src/main/res/raw/about.md

 * all members on www.freaktab.com for all the testing and support.
 * "Finless" Bob for the awesome roms this tool was made for.
 * Mike Anderson (aka tattman65) for the app icon
-* "Sowa" for the Russian translation
+* "Sowa" and "Reboot_Master" for the Russian translation
 * "XTeK1" and "dregov" for the Polish translation
 * "pr0xZen" for the Norwegian translation
 * "litry" for the Spanish translation
 * "ViperRunner" for the Portuguese translation
 * "agabey_42" for the Turkish translation
+* "devilz-wolit" for the Italian translation
 * all the members for the testing and the kind support.
 I'm glad to be part of this community :)